-Key performance indicators are annually agreed and monitored as part of the College's performance indicator process.
+Financial performance indicators to monitor progress against the listed objectives are annually agreed and monitored as part of the College's performance indicator process.
 They are included as part of the Resources quadrant in the Measures Matrix - see section below.